yang-neu/gpio_led_jni/README.md

 A JNI interface between JAVA activity and aidl service.
-(Inherited from https://github.com/android/ndk-samples/tree/master/hello-jniCallback)
 ==================
-This sample is an Aadd-on to Hello JNI sample to demonstrate calling back to Java from C code
+This sample is inheried from https://github.com/android/ndk-samples/tree/master/hello-jniCallback
 - create a java class instance from C code
 - call java class static and non-static member functions